citizenlabsgr/read-first/example_guide_routine.md

 ### Monthly

-* Ask: Is my lead routine *both* sustainable and helpful to others?
+* Ask: Is my routine as guide *both* sustainable and helpful to others?
 If not, time to revise!